roman808080/route_planner/readme.md

 The report is here -> https://github.com/roman808080/route_planner/blob/master/doc/test_report_for_locustfile.pdf

 ## Answers on questions above
 1. I was trying to find something which can be easily dockerized and what can be used in production.
 For instance, it is relatively hard to dockerize Oracle Database.
 I can find only old versions of the database on dockerhub, and eventually I would need to build an Oracle linux container in which I would install the database (and it is not an open source project).
 I did not use SQLite because it cannot be used in production without troubles.
+I have not thought about using non-sql databases because I do not have much experince with them.

 2. Time Complexity is O(E Log V) where, E is the number of cities and V is the number of roads.
    Space Complexity: O(V).